ubidots/ubidots-electricimp/README.md

 ### Ubidots.get(dsLabel, varLabel, callback)

 This function is to get body of a variable from the Ubidots API.
-Assign the device and variable labels from Ubidots:
+To be able to get the body of a variable from Ubidot you have to assign the device and variable labels.
+The callback function take the parameter: resp.
+The resp parameter is a table containing the response from the server with the  message received.

 ```c
 Ubidots <- Ubidots.Client("YOUR_TOKEN");